Ali-Mikael/Application-hacking/h7-crypto.md

 I continued building on the previous code, and got a bunch of empty lists mixed with the results, so I filter them out using `len(returnList) != 0`.

 I then `extend` my rank list with the return values.
+If we simply `append`, we'll be left with a list of lists of tuples, and that's wayyy to complicated 😂.
+So we rather extend it, meaning we continue in the good old fashioned list of tuples!

 But for some reason i'm getting nothing but garbage in return:

 <img width="1180" height="667" alt="2026-03-08-06:05:37" src="https://github.com/user-attachments/assets/a861070b-a271-482e-a728-348ae7780046" />

-At first I thought it had something to do with my scoring logic (which deffo is not perfect and has to be improved), but I tinkered with the code for an hour, removing and adding stuff one by one to get different results.
-And wouldn't you know the problem was actually that my initial filtering was too strict.
+At first I thought it had something to do with my scoring logic (which deffo is not perfect and has to be improved), but I tinkered with the code for an hour, removing and adding stuff one by one getting different results.

+And wouldn't you know the problem was actually the initial filtering being too aggressive.
 Because our target string had a **non printable character** the gate keeper wasn't letting it through.

 ### Solution
-I simply removed `res.isprintable()` from my first function and in my main function printed the first 5 suspects.
+I simply removed `res.isprintable()` from my first function and in my main function printed the **first 5** suspects.

 I also did some small changes
+- Mainly
-- Mainly added the reading from a file into its own function and renamed the first value in the return tuple
+  - Added the file handling logic into its own function
+  - Renamed the first value in the return tuple
+  - Added a space " " to my `most common` char counter object
+  - I also wanted to be a bit fancy so I added
 ```py

 from collections import Counter